Health

 What we asked the organisation to do in this case:

-• Apologise to C for the failings we have identified.
+• Apologise to C and A for failing to accept the initial referrals to CAMHS and for the subsequent delay in treatment and the distress caused.
 The apology should meet the standards set out in the SPSO guidelines on apology available at www.spso.org.uk/information-leaflets.

 What we said should change to put things right in future: